candle care 101

 What happens if the wick starts to migrate or float off to the side?
 When the candle wax is melted adjust the wick to the center of the candle.

-A wick that floats and touches the glass jar is sure to crack or break the jar!
+A wick that floats and touches the glass jar is sure to crack or break the jar or the wax will not melt evenly.

 Soot on the glass